Don't worry, one of them isn't pirates - we just loved that image!

 To deal with this, consider setting up specific rates for each broad category, or alternatively, set up real-time shipping quotes that link up directly to your carrier (if your website or eCommerce platform enables it).

-For sales outside of the EU, your products are likely to be liable for import duty and value added tax (VAT) once they reach their destination country.
+Here we'll use the EU as an example, for sales outside of the EU, your products are likely to be liable for import duty once they reach their destination country.
 Typically, there are two ways of dealing with this:

 - DDU (Delivered Duty Unpaid): buyers are responsible for duties and taxes.
 Commonly, they'll get a note from their local postal depot requesting payment of outstanding charges before the goods are handed over.